 The Colorado/Wyoming District JOI (Junior Optimist International) Committee is concerned with helping our Optimist Clubs bring “JOI” to their community by aiding our young people to step out and help others.
 There is nothing more exciting than finding that you have the power to make a difference in the lives of others in your school, neighborhoods, community, and the world!
 As our youth join together to “make that difference” for others, they become empowered and their self-esteem soars!
 The committee helps Optimist Clubs in our District develop JOI Clubs in schools, churches, Boys and Girls Clubs, and anywhere that youth gathers to develop community.

-The District formation team is meeting that includes Optimists interested in expanding the leadership opportunities for kids and to coordinate some interactions among the JOI Clubs of this District.
-We are planning a JOI Conference on May 6th of 2017 to elect a JOI Governor, Governor Elect, and Secretary to be sent to the JOI Optimist Convention in Albuquerque this year for training and inspiration.
+The District JOI team includes Optimists interested in expanding the leadership opportunities for kids and to coordinate some interactions among the JOI Clubs of this District meets to help plan the annual JOI Convention.

 Literacy and BUG (Bringing Up Grades)